sammycool04/IST-303-Group5/README.md

  * Real estate agents/professionals

 ### USER STORIES
- * Any user should be able to search by location and property features only
+ * Any user should be able to search by location and property features only (ETC Milestone 1)
- * Any user would be able to input their preference parameters when they open the web app as an added feature
+ * Any user would be able to input their preference parameters when they open the web app as an added feature (ETC Milestone 1)
- * A registered user is able to save listings, contact housing hosts and access other web features on the web pages
+ * A registered user is able to save listings, contact housing hosts and access other web features on the web pages (ETC Milestone 1)
+ * A user can see both a map view and text listings of search results (ETC Milestone 1)
- * A user should be able to sort the listings based on their personalized rankings preference
+ * A user should be able to sort the listings based on their personalized rankings preference (ETC Milestone 2)
- * A user can see both a map view and text listings of search results
- * A user can make a change to their preferences without starting over
+ * A user can make a change to their preferences without starting over (ETC Milestone 2)
- * A subscribed business user can advertise and list their housing on the web page
- * The estimated completetion time for the whole project would be 13 weeks.
-And by the end of 10th weeks in our Fall 2019 semester, we will have our basic web features and functions completed.

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript